 Passion is at the heart of success.

-When things got really bad financially at Taylor Guitars (which they did frequently during his first 10 years in business), he found his peace and inspiration when he was in his shop with his wood and tools in hand as he created a beautiful new guitar.
+When things got really bad financially at Taylor Guitars (which happened more than once during his first 10 years in business), he found his peace and inspiration when he was in his shop with his wood and tools in hand as he created a beautiful new guitar.

 He often worked til midnight and sometimes worked overnight, but the hours melted away and he was in his own happy world when his hands were bringing a guitar to life.